alexcarriero/class_imbalance_project/simulation_code/own_device/README.txt

    A script file used to run the simulation.
 This file requires manual intervention to specify the simulation scenario and iterations desired.

-   Please replace "X" with the desired simulation scenario (integer between 1 and 18) and START with the desired iteration to begin and STOP with the desired iteration to end.
+   Please replace "X" with the desired simulation scenario (integer between 1 and 18), replace START with the desired iteration to begin with and STOP with the desired iteration to end with.

    START and STOP may only take on integer values between 1 and 2000.